routeur/Pear/README.md

 :fr: IRR
 >Reference à un AS-SET ou ROUTE-SET d'un Internet Routing Registry
-*Le Registre du Routage Internet (Internet Routing Registry ou IRR) décrit les enregistrements maintenus *par de nombreuses organisations réseaux nationales ou internationales
+Le Registre du Routage Internet (Internet Routing Registry ou IRR) décrit les enregistrements maintenus par de nombreuses organisations réseaux nationales ou internationales

 :us: IRR
->Reference to an AS-SET or ROUTE-SET in Internet Routing Registry *The IRR (Internet Routing Registry ou IRR) describe the records maintained by national or international network organizations
+>Reference to an AS-SET or ROUTE-SET in Internet Routing Registry The IRR (Internet Routing Registry ou IRR) describe the records maintained by national or international network organizations

-:fr:
+:fr: DEGREE
+>Un DEGREE est le nombre de neighbors que possède un node ou un AS Il y a plusieurs types de DEGREE : global, out, and transit.
+***-Entre autre, un global DEGREE est un DEGREE standard dans lequel tout les AS neighbors sont comptés*** -Out et transit DEGREE, toutefois, changent en fonction des chemins observés.
+Par exemple, **l'out DEGREE compte uniquement les neighbors qui suivent le chemin de l'AS** et le **transit degree compte uniquement les neighbor qui sont trouvés sur le chemin de l'AS entre ce dernier ainsi que ses neighbor.**
+Vous pouvez voir ce lien pour plus de details (https://asrank.caida.org/about#rank)

 :us: DEGREE
->Degree is the number of neighbors that a node an AS has.
+>Degree is the number of neighbors that a node, AS has.
 There are various types of degrees: global, out, and transit:
--Specifically, a global degree is a standard degree in which all of an AS's neighbors are counted
+***-Specifically, a global degree is a standard degree in which all of an AS's neighbors are counted***
 -Out and transit degrees, however, change based on the observed paths.
 For example, **out degree only counts neighbors that follow the AS in the path** and **transit degree only counts neighbors that are found in at least one path where the AS is in between that neighbor and another neighbor of the AS.** see this link for more details (https://asrank.caida.org/about#rank)

+:fr: DEGREE CUSTOMER
+>Un customer achete du transit à un AS
+Peer to peer c'est un accord de peering entre les deux isp Le customer à une relation de lien de montant à descendant

 :us: DEGREE CUSTOMER
->ASes tend to have smaller degrees than their providers,
+>A customer buy some transit to a specific AS
+Peer to peer is an agreement between two ISP's
+The customer have a uplink to downlink relationship

+:fr: ASN DEGREE TOTAL
+Total des ASN DEGREE

+:en: ASN DEGREE TOTAL
+Total of ASN DEGREES

+:fr: reste à documenter :
+*** les cones , AS rank de CAIDA ***

 (it may contain some bugs)